jeongdahye3427/GaitMix/README.md

 The training of our GaitMix includes four stages: 1. download the datasets (i.e., OUMVLP and OUMVLP-Mesh); 2. extract three features; 3. split data into train, validation, and test set; 4.
 Train GaitMix.

 1. Data preparing
-We use both OUMVLP and OUMVLP-Mesh datasets in experiments and you can download the dataset here: <http://www.am.sanken.osaka-u.ac.jp/BiometricDB/GaitMVLP.html>
+We use both OUMVLP and OUMVLP-Mesh datasets in experiments, and you can download the dataset here: <http://www.am.sanken.osaka-u.ac.jp/BiometricDB/GaitMVLP.html>

 2. Feature extraction